Sam-foster/Project/readme.md

      **Result:** PASS

-     The food and drink section has an up to date menu,
+     The food and drink section has an up to date menu.
+The menu could change seasonally, to take in to account big events such as Christmas.
      <br>

    * As a returning user, I want to see new offers and promotions.

      **Result:** PASS

-     By the user joining the newsletter they will be able to keep up with current and future offer and promotions been released.
+     By the user joining the newsletter they will be able to keep up with current and future offers and promotions as they are released.

  ## Validator Testing